mgdavidson1/discovery-tabbed-search/readme.md

 Tabbed Search for WorldCat Local / Discovery
 ============================================

-To use:  upload search.html and style.css onto a web server.
-Replace all search form action URLs with the URL of your WorldCat Local / Discovery instance.
+To use:  upload search.html to your chosen web server.
+Replace all occurrences of YOURINSTITUTION with the institution portion of your WorldCat Local / Discovery domain.
 Update databaseList, format/subformat, and scope input parameters with the parameters you want to be searched.

 ![Basic Search Box](https://raw.githubusercontent.com/lpmagnuson/discovery-tabbed-search/master/images/search1.png)